jeremy-deutsch/graphene-codegen/README.md

 ### For when you have a schema but want to use Python.

-Note: only generates object and scalar types at the moment, and doesn't output classes in the right order.
+Note: only generates object, enum, and scalar types at the moment, and doesn't output classes in the right order.
-Also doesn't support default arguments yet.
+Also doesn't translate directives or default arguments yet.

 ### Usage